Ibsofttech/simple_shell_dr/README.md

 Custom Shell - "Custom_shell"

-Custom_shell is a minimalistic, yet powerful shell developed in C by [Your Name] and [Your Partner's Name].
+Custom_shell is a minimalistic, yet powerful shell developed in C by ABDULBASIT IBRAHIM and RAPHAEL ADEGOKE.
 It's designed for those who appreciate simplicity and customizability in a command-line interface.
 Whether you're a developer, a system administrator, or just a curious enthusiast, Custom_SHell provides a clean slate for you to make your shell experience truly your own.

 Features